cloud104/automated-tests/executors/postman/argocd/README.md

 - Verify login attempt using access credentials and get session token. ( Expected: "200" )

 - Check if the configured repositories have a successful connection. ( Expected: "Connection: Successful" )

+- Check the return of the apps. ( Expected: "Synced" | "Healthy" )

 ## Endpoints: